-Please join us online at 10.30am each Sunday so that we can stay together as a community in all that God is saying to us at this time (https://makingjesusfamous.org/live).
+Please join us online or in person at 10.30am each Sunday so that we can stay together as a community in all that God is saying to us at this time (https://makingjesusfamous.org/sundays).

 We would also encourage you to join one of our online Zoom Groups.
 These will allow us to see and interact with each other as we encourage and care for one another.
 Lets’ all make the effort to stay connected.

 We want to encourage all those who give financially to the church to continue doing so.
 Your continued giving will allow us to provide ministry, encouragement and support for the vulnerable at this challenging time (https://makingjesusfamous.org/givenow).

 We have temporarily suspended all physical gatherings across all of our King’s Church communities.
 This applies to meetings in homes as well as those in our church-owned or rented premises.
 We have not taken this decision out of fear but in order to support the government’s attempts to slow the spread of the virus and therefore protect the most vulnerable.